ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 be "docked" and fixed to a corner when the user scrolls out of the video component's visual area.

+- The video can be docked to a default corner or to a custom fixed position.
 - The video can be dragged and repositioned by the user on a different corner.
 - Multiple videos on the same page can be docked.

+### Support

 This extension is used in conjunction with a [supported video player](../../spec/amp-video-interface.md).
 Currently, the supported players are: